 - an occurrence that is factually beyond its control and therefore cannot be imputed to its acts or omissions, as specified in article 15 of these general conditions;

 - any act or omission of the client, his subordinates, or other persons employed by or on behalf of the client.

 14.4.
-The Trademark Office cannot under any circumstances be held liable for the client’s loss of his rights to the domain name, for the domain name previously having been applied for by a third party or for claims of third parties regarding the domain name.
+Trademark Office B.V. cannot under any circumstances be held liable for the client’s loss of his rights to the domain name, for the domain name previously having been applied for by a third party or for claims of third parties regarding the domain name.

 14.5.
-The Trademark Office cannot be held liable for losses caused by the client failing to meet his obligations under the agreement, these general conditions or the law, or doing so on time or in full.
+Trademark Office B.V. cannot be held liable for losses caused by the client failing to meet his obligations under the agreement, these general conditions or the law, or doing so on time or in full.

 Artikel 15.
 Force majeure

 15.1.
-Force majeure on the part of The Trademark Office will be deemed to have arisen if The Trademark Office is prevented from meeting its contractual obligations or the preparation thereof as a result of: war, threat of war, riot, revolution, act of war, fire, water damage, flooding, governmental measures, defective materials (including computers and other telecommunication resources), non-availability of materials (including computers and other telecommunication resources).
+Force majeure on the part of Trademark Office B.V. will be deemed to have arisen if Trademark Office B.V. is prevented from meeting its contractual obligations or the preparation thereof as a result of: war, threat of war, riot, revolution, act of war, fire, water damage, flooding, governmental measures, defective materials (including computers and other telecommunication resources), non-availability of materials (including computers and other telecommunication resources).

 Artikel 16.
 Confidentiality and personal data